 The Personnel Committee deals with the remuneration of Management Board members and their employment contracts.
 In particular, it discusses and decides on provisions in the individual Management Board members' employment contracts and makes changes to the contracts as needed.
-It is also responsible for approving any acceptance of secondary employment by members of the Management Board.
+The Personnel Committee is also responsible for approving any acceptance of secondary employment by members of the Management Board.
 The Committee discusses and reviews any clawbacks of past bonuses or non-payment of bonuses from existing provisions (penalty) if it has any information indicating that these measures appear necessary.

-It also sets targets for the Management Board based on applicable rules and regulations and makes any required changes.
+It also sets concrete targets for the Management Board based on applicable rules and regulations and makes any required changes.
 The Personnel Committee discusses whether the Management Board has attained its targets and approves bonus allocations on that basis.
 It then also decides whether to pay amounts from bonus payments that were deferred as required by law.
-During the financial year, the Personnel Committee set the 2021 targets for the Management Board, determined whether the Management Board attained its 2020 targets and approved bonus allocations to the Management Board members in compliance with the rules and regulations.